Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 It made sense, and just the idea of someone to squeeze at night was good.
 Still: a sudden change, and he had to claw back a *little* dignity after she arrived and ‘took charge’ of him…

-“It’s *not* a mess in here.
-They inspect my room every week!”
+"It’s *not* a mess in here.
+They inspect my room every week!"

-“Pheh,” she twitched her tail as she went digging through the kitchen cupboards.
-“Men looking at other men’s mess, proclaiming it good.
-No hut-sense in men, never has been!”
+"Pheh," she twitched her tail as she went digging through the kitchen cupboards.
+"Men looking at other men’s mess, proclaiming it good.
+No hut-sense in men, never has been!"

-“Is *not* messy!”
+"Is *not* messy!"

 She trilled, then.
-“No, it isn’t.
+"No, it isn’t.
 But do you even *live* here?
 There is *nothing* of home!
 Just a squishy thing where you sleep I think?
-And some...okay, the pots are very nice, I give you that.”
+And some...okay, the pots are very nice, I give you that."

-“It’s all I need.”
+"It’s all I need."

-“It’s like a day without night in here.
+"It’s like a day without night in here.
 All man, no woman.
 All Take, no Give.
-You’re limping by on just half of life’s magic!”
+You’re limping by on just half of life’s magic!"

-“Yes, because *I must pass inspection* every week, and you do not know what that means yet.
-If they find *a speck* of dirt *anywhere* it will be god’s own fury upon us!”
+"Yes, because *I must pass inspection* every week, and you do not know what that means yet.
+If they find *a speck* of dirt *anywhere* it will be god’s own fury upon us!"

-“There’s a whole world between *‘no dirt’* and *‘no life.’* Where’s the magic here?
+"There’s a whole world between *‘no dirt’* and *‘no life.’* Where’s the magic here?
 How do you live in such a…*pale* home?
-People can’t live like this.”
+People can’t live like this."

-“I am a man,” he said simply.
-“We are made to live and hunt in hard places.
+"I am a man," he said simply.
+"We are made to live and hunt in hard places.
 I believe your words, now *believe me,* woman!
 This is *big* Taking-magic.
 You do *not understand* what I mean.
 Before you fill my apartment with incense and herb and powder and paint, wait and *see.* In a *big* fight, keeping *clean* is more important than you can know.
-Following orders exactly as given, *matters.* I was ordered to keep this room ***CLEAN.*** It is a test!”
+Following orders exactly as given, *matters.* I was ordered to keep this room ***CLEAN.*** It is a test!"

 It was, of course, a useless argument.
 He knew the Taking that would come, and he knew that a Singer was even more headstrong than the boldest man.
 She would not listen to his silly man-thoughts about a working home.
 No sex that week, at all, to her confusion and frustration.
 He was *angry.*